 The shoulder joint has exceptional mobility and is the most commonly dislocated large joint.

 The shoulder joint has exceptional mobility and is the mostly commonly dislocated large joint.
-Males in the age range 10-20 years old are the most common first time dislocators, followed by those in the 50-60 year age group.
-Often times shoulder subluxation or dislocation may be recurrent as once the shoulder has initially dislocated it is more prone to do so again in the future.
+Males aged 10 to 20 years old are the most common first time dislocators, followed by those in the 50 to 60 year age group.
+Often times shoulder subluxation or dislocation may be recurrent, as once the shoulder has initially dislocated, it is more prone to do so again in the future.
 The shoulder may be unstable anteriorly, posteriorly, inferiorly or multidirectionally.
-Initial traumatic dislocations are most likely the result of a fall, trauma, or forceful throwing motion.
-Shoulder dislocations are also much less commonly atraumatic and caused by ligamentous laxity, connective tissue disease, or bony abnormalities.
+Initial traumatic dislocations are most likely the result of a fall, trauma or forceful throwing motion.
+Shoulder dislocations are also much less commonly atraumatic and caused by ligamentous laxity, connective tissue disease or bony abnormalities.

 Left to right: Normal shoulder stability, Head of humerus has dislocated to the front of the shoulder

 As our patient, you will have an in-depth consultation with one of our doctors.
 We will create an individualized treatment plan together, tailored to your problem and lifestyle.
 Our doctors prefer non-invasive treatments whenever possible, including physical therapy and/or injections.
 If your problem ultimately does require surgery, our doctors prefer the least invasive surgical techniques possible.
 Our goals are the same as yours: to get you back to living your best life, pain free.